YJonmo/Source-Space-ICA-for-EEG-and-MEG/README.md

 fieldtrip toolbox: ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/

-*The codes are tested on fieltrip version 20170410.
+*The codes are tested on fieldtrip version 20170410.
 So this version or newer ones are recommended.

 How to use (easy!):